 The corner of Principale and Maple in the early 20th century.
 On the right is the Olmstead and Boright store (today it is Au Rendez-vous de la mode).
 On the opposite side of Maple is the clinic and drug store of Dr. Frederick Cutter Jr.

 Thousands of years ago, Aboriginal peoples inhabited the area of Sutton.
-Archaeological sites near Missisquoi Bay in Glen Sutton, close to the edge of Potton Township and at the junction of the north and south branches of the Missisquoi River in Potton Township reveal traces of their passage two to three thousand years ago.
+Archaeological sites near Missisquoi Bay and near Glen Sutton.
 Closer to us, Sutton was a hunting, fishing and food-gathering area for the Western Abenakis, coming from Vermont and Odanak.
 John Collins, the first person to survey the region, reported the presence of members of that tribe between 1771 and 1774.

 The boundaries of Sutton township were defined in 1792 by surveyor Jesse Pennoyer, who placed survey markers at the four corners of a 16-km (10-mile) square.
-The official history of Sutton’s colonization begins in 1802 with the concession of 308 lots of 200 acres each to some 168 concession holders.
+He also divided the lands in 308 lots.
+The official history of Sutton’s colonization begins in 1802 with the concession of most of the lots divided by Jesse Pennoyer (approximately 200 acres each) to some 168 concession holders.
+In addition, at the time, the church and the king each received 1 in 7 lots.
 However, many colonists had already settled in those territories some years before.
 Some of them had fled the U.S. after the American Revolution (1776–1783), as England offered to welcome its loyalists to Canada, at that time one of its colonies.
 Others had simply migrated north in search of affordable land.

 Some of these squatters received concessions in 1802.
 Among them were Thomas Spencer and Alexander Griggs, who left New York State in 1792 to settle in Abercorn; Joseph Soles from Rhode Island, who settled in North Sutton in 1795; Moses Westover, who came from Massachusetts in 1796 and built a house not far from the intersection of Mont-Écho and Élie; and William Marsh, who, as early as 1797, was living in the heart of what is now the core of Sutton, known for a long time as Sutton Flat.